Avokadoen/ballproject/README.md

-## Warning: as of 7.may we have noticed that the google play integration is bugged on SDK 25 and under
+#### Warning: as of 7th may we have noticed that the google play integration has some issues on SDK 25 and below.

 # Mobile Project "Getting Air" (Ball(oon) Game)